 - insurance brokers threatened with injunctive relief proceedings for alleged breaches of restrictions.

 Dan also takes a lead role in Doyle Clayton’s membership of ELLINT, the network of international law firms.
+His prior experience came at Olswang (now CMS) from 2001 to 2005, followed by Parker & Co until he joined Doyle Clayton in 2011, becoming a partner in 2015.

-He is fluent in French, and speaks basic Italian and Portuguese.
+He is fluent in French and speaks basic Italian and Portuguese.
 Dan studied law at a French university and spent a year working at the Council of Europe in Strasbourg before qualifying as a solicitor.

 He has written for a number of publications including The Times and several HR magazines.